apollographql/apollo-ios/docs/source/swift-scripting.md

     ```swift:title=main.swift
     let output = sourceRootURL
-        .appendingPathComponent("MyProject")
+        .apollo.childFolderURL(folderName:"MyProject")
     ```

-    You might want to make sure the folder exists before proceeding:
+    Note that particularly if you're not just downloading the schema into your target's folder, you will want to make sure the folder exists before proceeding:

     ```swift:title=main.swift
     try FileManager